 How do I get a support letter?

-- make an appointment with your GP, psychologist, alcohol or drug (AOD) counselor or housing worker
+- make an appointment with your GP, psychologist, alcohol or drug (AOD) counsellor or housing worker

 - ask if they will write a support letter to help you with your fine.